GabrielOduori/github-search/README.md

 The application is written in Angular Framework.
 It will therefore require Node.js and Angular CLI
 Steps:
-1.Clone the repository
+1. Clone the repository
-2.Install Node.js from node website
+2. Install Node.js from node website
-3.Install Angular CLI by running the command npm install -g @angular/cli from the terminal 4.CD into the folder with the cloned repository
+3. Install Angular CLI by running the command npm install -g @angular/cli from the terminal
+4. CD into the folder with the cloned repository
-5.Run npm install.
+5. Run npm install.
 This will look through the package.json and install all required modules.
-6.Run ng serve -o.
+6. Run ng serve -o.
 This will serve up the application on a browser using the default port(4200)

 ##License
 GitHub Search is Copyright 2019 Gabriel ODUORI.